-Nestled in a sleepy hamlet in the Somerset countryside, Pitts Farm is halfway between the towns of Langport and Somerton, both approximately a 5 min drive.
+Nestled in a sleepy hamlet in the Somerset countryside, Pitts Farm is just outside of Long Sutton, halfway between the towns of Langport and Somerton.
+All approximately a 5 min drive.

 Somerton has many interesting features including its ancient Buttercross market dating from 1863 and the 13th century Church of St Michael and All Angels.

 There are many independent shops, pubs and cafes including the Courtyard Cafe, the perfect place for an afternoon tea, as well as an art gallery and an intriguing antique shop for those looking for something different.

 There is also a supermarket (Co Op) which stocks a vast array of local products and produce.

 For those with a sense of adventure, who would like to explore the area but don’t wish to walk, a new addition to Somerton is Somerton Electric Bike Hire.
 Hire by the hour or day with all safety equiptment included.

 The Tourist Information Centre is situated inside the library building near the Co Op supermarket.

 Langport, like Somerton, has many things to see and do as well as a range of places to eat.